OpenEnergyPlatform/organisation/compendium/family_community/contact.md

 We use the [Element Messanger](https://en.wikipedia.org/wiki/Element_(software)) for direct communication.
-Get in touch to be invited to the corresponding private group.
+Get in touch via the OEP-DEV list or by joining an oep-dev meeting to be invited to the corresponding group.

 ## Events